taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 During this scene, the panels are focused on Min, who is watching with bored eyes from over her hot cup of tea.

 The Orbiter and Earther **GANGIE** continue to bicker in the background, as we see Min turn back to the viewing port.
-Behind her, a body dressed in the multi-layered clothing of the BIOSILICA cult appear.
+Behind her, a body dressed in the multi-layered clothing of the Biononymous cult appear.
 The body places the softest of finger-tip touch onto Min's back and whispers: *"Mini?"*

 We can see Min's eyes, reflected in the viewing port, grow wide as the reflection shows a vague figure.